KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 * Be useful
 * Fail forward

-His favorite game boy game is Final Fantasy.
+His favorite Game Boy game is Final Fantasy.

-During Q&A, Jeff Triplett asked what can Django to do better support htmx/frameworks that embrace htmx and Natalia Bidart pointed out the challenge with testing.
+During Q&A, Jeff Triplett asked what can Django to do better support htmx/frameworks that embrace htmx (as of Django 6.0, template partials are baked-in) and Natalia Bidart pointed out the challenge with testing.

 As promised, soon thereafter Carson cut htmx release 2.0.7.
 Adam Johnson bundled it into his [django-htmx 1.24.1 release](https://www.linkedin.com/feed/update/urn:li:activity:7372092845651873792/).